MikkelSchubert/adapterremoval/docs/detailed_overview.rst

  2. Demultiplexing
 *******************

-If a table of barcodes is specified using the ``--barcode-list``, then demultiplexing of the data is performed prior to trimming.
+If a table of barcodes is specified using the ``--barcode-table``, then demultiplexing of the data is performed prior to trimming.
 By default, each barcode or pair of barcodes is expected to identify a unique sample, but this restriction can be loosened using the ``--multiple-barcodes`` option.

 By default, these barcodes are considered to be in a ``unspecified`` orientation.
 An orientation may be specified with ``--barcode-orientation``, and if either ``forward`` or ``reverse`` is used, then the corresponding reverse or forward barcode pairs are automatically generated.